abshinn/abshinn.github.io/_posts/2014-08-19-R-and-Quakes.markdown

 ![alt text](https://github.com/abshinn/usgs/blob/master/exploration/SF-LA_magVfreq.png "Magnitude versus Frequency")

 The correlation between magnitude and frequency for most of the Richter scale has a slope of about 10^1 events over one order of magnitude.
-Also, as expected, when the magnitude increases, the spread of the data increases due to the insufficient amount of counts.
-As mentioned in the above section, I am not certain, but I believe the decreasing amount of event counts from magnitude 3.0 to 2.0 is due to detection efficiency of low-magnitude earthquakes, and theoretically, should increase as the magnitude approaches 0.
+Furthermore, as the magnitude increases, the spread of the data increases due to the insufficient amount of counts.